alx2009/K197Display/README.md

 # K197Display
 This is a Arduino sketch for a display board intended as a replacement for a 197/197A bench multimeter.
-The board uses a 2.8" 256x64 OLED (SSD1322) and AVR DB on dxCore (see references below)
+The board uses a 2.8" 256x64 OLED (SSD1322) and AVR DB on DxCore (see references below)

 DISCLAIMER: Please note that the purpose of this repository is educational.
 Any use of the information for any other purpose is under own responsibility.